apache/tvm/relax_spec.md

 Here are the classes of values that Relax operates over, meaning that they can be assigned to variables or be the result of evaluating expressions.

-- *Tensors* are n-dimensional arrays of scalar values (which can be integers of fixed bitwidths, floats of fixed bitwidths, or bools).
+- *Tensors* are n-dimensional arrays of scalar values (which can be signed or unsigned integers of fixed bitwidths, floats of fixed bitwidths, or Boolean values).
 A tensor's *shape* is a tuple of the size of each dimension; the number of dimensions is a tensor's *rank*.
 For example, a vector (1, 2, 3) is a rank-1 tensor of shape `(3,)`.
 Note that scalars are tensor values with a rank of 0, meaning that their shape is `()`.
 - *Tuples* represent a fixed-size grouping of other Relax values (tensors, closures, shapes, objects, or other tuples, to an arbitrary degree of nesting).
 Note that an empty tuple, i.e., `()`, also called "unit" in functional programming, is commonly used as the return value for operations not intended to return a value (as may be the case in some `PackedFunc` or operator calls that have side effects).
 - *Closures* are the values resulting from evaluating Relax function expressions; closures can be passed around like other values, ensuring that functions are first-class in Relax.
 Functions defined in Relax can capture variables from outer scopes.
 A [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) consists of a function and a mapping of any variables "captured" (those are *free variables* in the function body, variables from an outer scope that are neither arguments nor defined within the function but are used in the function) to their values.
 Closures capture both Relax-level local variables and shape variables from outer scopes.
 A closure also stores a name for itself when the body contains recursive calls. «Closures additionally carry some *run-time structural information* (RTSI) indicating their argument and result structures, in order to facilitate dynamic structural checks (since it is not otherwise possible to introspect the function contained within a closure); the precise form of the RTSI is left up to the compiler implementation to determine so long as `MatchCast` can verify the structure of a closure.
 Closures can be evaluated in a call node, which results in calling the function with the call's arguments and the captured values.»
 - *Tensor shapes* (shape values) are tuples of integers describing a tensor shape, obtained by evaluating `ShapeExpr`s.